 Ensuing complications might consist of temporary CSF rhinorrhea, which is a serious condition causing the CSF – cerebrospinal fluid — to fill in the nasal cavity.

 Another serious condition can be aseptic meningitis, in 4% of patients.

 These 2 occurrences highlight the need for careful handling of the mastoid air cells and stopping the blood from entering into the subarachnoid region.

 Limited hearing in 2% of the patients was also observed.

 Fatalities are not known to occur during or after a microsurgical decompression.

-This surgical procedure is safe and harmless, and is not known to result in dysaesthesia.
-With the complete disappearance of pain in 84% of the cases, the rate of reappearance of the pain at a later time is also known to be extremely low.
+This surgical procedure is safe and harmless and is not known to result in dysaesthesia.
+With the complete disappearance of pain in 84% of the cases, the rate of the reappearance of the pain at a later time is also known to be extremely low.